 Special Notes: Services available seasonally within 1 mile of camping areas include: Cedar Pass-restaurant, evening ranger programs.
 In the summer temperatures reach 110°F and severe storms, with lightning, hail, and high winds, can occur.
-Fires are permitted only in campstoves.
+Fires are not allowed: use campstoves only.
+Sites at the Sage Creek campground are not marked.